dunhampa/papaya-pete-modified/README.md

----
 # Pete Modified

 WIP of Pete's updates to this theme.

 This repo is a submodule of that.

-Source for WIP site is here: https://github.com/dunhampa/hugo_sandboxThemePapaya (gif video from August 2022)
+Source for WIP site is here: [Sandbox site](https://github.com/dunhampa/hugo_sandboxThemePapaya) (gif video from August 2022)

 ---
 # Papaya